SSWConsulting/SSW.Rules.Content/rules/seo-nofollow/rule.md

 created: 2023-01-30T01:35:31.078Z
 guid: b96b7400-8717-4c19-867f-5ad643ba8fd5
 ---
 Dofollow and nofollow links look almost the same to the regular web user.
 The difference between the two is only noticeable when you dig into the HTML code – the addition of the rel="nofollow” tag is what differentiates both links.
-The ```cs rel ``` attribute defines the relationship between a linked resource and the current document.
+The ``` rel ``` attribute defines the relationship between a linked resource and the current document.